All Episodes

 You had all kinds of media.

-But yet all these powerful bigwigs in the Democratic Party and the drive-by media went out there as though this was the first time something like this has happened.
+But yet all these powerful bigwigs in the Democratic Party and the Drive-By Media went out there as though this was the first time something like this has happened.

-But if you go there and you look today, you will find some posters saying good riddance, well, how quaint, two of our soldiers were tortured before they were done, uh before they were killed.
+But if you go there and you look today, you will find some posters saying, good riddance.

 Isn't that just quaint?